httpwg/http-extensions/draft-ietf-httpbis-priority.md

 cacheability or the applicability of the cached response, by using header fields that control the caching behavior (e.g., Cache-Control, Vary).

-# Signalling Initial Priority in Frames

-This document specifies a new PRIORITY_UPDATE frame for HTTP/2 ({{!RFC7540}}) and HTTP/3 ({{!I-D.ietf-quic-http}}).
-It carries priority parameters and references the target of the prioritization based on a version-specific identifier; in HTTP/2 this is the Stream ID, in HTTP/3 this is either the Stream ID or Push ID.

-PRIORITY_UPDATE can be sent by clients on the control stream.
-This allows the PRIORITY_UPDATE to be sent before the stream it references is created, and avoids having to extend the protocol semantics to support continued updates during the stream lifetime; see {{reprioritization}}.

-Unlike the Priority header field, the PRIORITY_UPDATE frame is a hop-by-hop signal.
-Clients that do not want to expose an end-to-end signal MAY omit the header field but send the PRIORITY_UPDATE frame at an early moment assuming that it will reach the server as early as the request message it applies to.
-The signal carries by a PRIORITY_UPDATE frame overrides that carried by the header, even when the frame was received before the request headers.

 # Reprioritization

 After a client sends a request, it may be beneficial to change the priority of